Wolox/express-wolox-logger/README.md

 # Middlewares
 ## Logs for request beginning and end
 We provide an ExpressJs middleware that automatically logs when a request starts and ends.
-Simply import it and use it like any other middleware:
+Simply import it and use it like any other middleware.

+### Basic Usage
 ```
 const { logger, expressMiddleware } = require('express-wolox-logger');